 Wright was not a graphic designer or an expert in human interface design, and the game may have suffered somewhat from its relatively bland graphics and wide array of player options.
 Maxis clearly considered those issues when it reissued SimCity for other systems, as the company hired graphic artists and simplified the interface without removing features.

-You can play Simcity classic online for free on the official Simcity site here: SimCity Classic
+You can play Simcity classic online for free here: SimCity Classic

 Sales gradually grew over the course of months and years as word of mouth spread.
 Eventually, it became the most celebrated game of the year and the dam would break when Time magazine wrote a full page article on SimCity at a time when computer games were considered fringe products at best.
 All of a sudden, the game Wright couldn't get published two years before had become the hit of the industry.
 SimCity was an open ended system simulator unlike anything else on the market, and people couldn't stop playing it.
 From New York to Tokyo to Australia, SimCity made its mark as a realistic city simulator.
 By the end of the year, sales had reached $3 million.